 When a traditional property loan or mortgage is out of the question, a bridging loan represents an accessible and affordable alternative, particularly when it comes to the purchase and subsequent renovation of uninhabitable properties.

 With bridging finance, the vast majority of established lenders are willing to lend against a wide variety of property types, including those considered uninhabitable.
 Unlike a mortgage, a bridging loan is typically repaid within a period of one to 18 months, often when the renovations have been completed and the property has been sold or transferred on to a longer-term mortgage product.

 One of the most appealing aspects of bridging finance is that when the funds borrowed are repaid promptly, overall borrowing costs can be highly competitive.
 Often charged at less than 0.5% per month, a short-term bridging loan can be exponentially more affordable than a conventional mortgage.

 Eligibility for a bridging loan is assessed primarily on the viability of the property used to secure the loan.
-Additional factors such as income level, financial status and credit history may be taken into account, though are typically secondary considerations.
+Additional factors such as income level, financial status, and credit history may be taken into account, though these are typically secondary considerations.

 Bridging finance can also be useful in time-critical situations, such as when looking to purchase a property at auction.
 Depending on your requirements and the strength of your application, it is possible to secure the funds you need within a matter of days.

 For more information on any of the above or to discuss finance options for purchasing uninhabitable properties in more detail, contact a member of the team today.